-23 patients with (partly) controlled mild to moderate persistent asthma using ICS were included in this prospective steroid-withdrawal study.
+Methods: Twenty-three patients with (partly) controlled mild to moderate persistent asthma using ICS were included in this prospective steroid withdrawal study.
 Exhaled metabolites were measured at baseline, during loss of control and after recovery.
-Standardized sampling of exhaled air was performed, after which samples were analyzed by GC/MS and eNose.
-Univariate Analysis of Covariance (ANCOVA), followed by multivariate Principal Component Analysis (PCA) were used to reduce data dimensionality.
-Next paired t-tests were utilized to analyze within-subject breath profile differences at the different timepoints.
+Standardized sampling of exhaled air was performed, after which samples were analysed by GC/MS and eNose.
+Univariate analysis of covariance (ANCOVA), followed by multivariate principal component analysis (PCA) was used to reduce data dimensionality.
+Next paired t tests were utilized to analyse within-subject breath profile differences at the different time-points.
 Finally, associations between exhaled metabolites and sputum inflammation markers were examined.